nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 1. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-1. Type the command in the command box and press Enter to execute it. <br>
+1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window. <br>
    Some example commands you can try:

    * **`list`** : Lists all Participants.